Maxiflexy/Task-Management-App/README.md

 i.
 Create tasks with specific details such as title, description, deadline, priority level (HIGH, MEDIUM, LOW, NONE) etc.

 ii.
-View details of a specific task by its title or ID.
+View details of a specific task by its title or ID

 iii.
 View all tasks associated with a specific user

 iv.
-Edit a task successfully.
+Edit a task successfully

 v.
 Delete a task successfully

 vi.
-Filter a task by their status e.g. (PENDING, IN_PROGRESS, COMPLETED).
+Filter a task by their status e.g. (PENDING, IN_PROGRESS, COMPLETED)

 vii.
 View a list of completed tasks separately